RedQueenDevelopment/rq-stands/README.md

 **For QB-Core**

+I will be upgrading this resource overtime, this was just a quick put together for fun.

 # Stands
 Makes all hotdog and hamburger stands available and adds a qb-target based system for instant buy.
 Easy to customize.